Nitrodist/bsideswpg-coin-puzzle/README.md

 The image inside of the coin has a C-clamp/vise -- maybe this indicates that it's compressed?

 Files usually have certain byte sequences at the beginning or end of the file.
 The first 4 bytes are this: `78 9c`.
-I ended up googling it and the first result was this Stack Overlfow question: "[What does a zlib header look like?](http://stackoverflow.com/questions/9050260/what-does-a-zlib-header-look-like)" -- sounds like we have a zlib bytestream!
+I ended up googling it and the first result was this Stack Overflow question: "[What does a zlib header look like?](http://stackoverflow.com/questions/9050260/what-does-a-zlib-header-look-like)" -- sounds like we have a zlib bytestream!
 As it turns out, `78 9c` is the byte sequence for 'Default compression' in zlib.

 ## Step 3 - decompress the bytestream